Sickle cell anemia

 - Sickling disorder due to hemoglobin S

 - Genetics Home Reference (GHR) contains information on Sickle cell anemia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Sickle cell anemia.
 Click on the link to view a sample search on this topic.